aminbeigi/password-generator/README.md

 # Password-Generator
 ## Description
-Password-Generator will generate a random password based on user inputted keywords via Datamuse API.
+Password-Generator will generate a random password based on user inputted keywords.
+API used is Datamuse API.

 ## Requirements
 * Python 3.6+